 Best Practices and Tips

-Review the shared drive limits and watch for these technical limitations when moving data or organizing content.
-For example, shared drives can contain a maximum of 400,000 files and folders.
+- Review the shared drive limits and watch for these technical limitations when moving data or organizing content.
+For example, shared drives can contain a maximum of 500,000 items, including files, folders, shortcuts, and items in the trash.
+Also, a folder in a shared drive can have up to 100 levels of nested folders.

-It is not possible to move folders from My Drive to a shared drive at this time.
-Refer to Transfer Ownership of Files in Google Drive for instructions on how to move your data from folders to a shared drive.
-(ITS cannot assist with moving files (or folders) from My Drive to shared drives.)
+- Use caution when moving complex folder structures from My Drive to a shared drive.
+Folders with complex ownership and permission structures are likely to result in failed moves and misplaced data.
+You should always speak with the owner of the folder structure before moving it to a shared drive.
+Refer to Transfer Ownership of Files and Folders in Google Drive for instructions on how to move folders to a shared drive.
+(ITS cannot assist with moving files or folders from My Drive to shared drives.)